Newtonian limit of Einsteinian gravity: from dynamics of Solar system to dynamics of stars in spiral galaxies: Space, Time and Space-Time in Classical and Quantum Mechanics and General Relativity. Bertrand Spacetimes

-If one contemplates quantization of dynamics of celestial objects using traditional textbook prescriptions, one will immediately run into myriad of small and large problems.
-Unlike atomic systems in which all electrons repel each other, have the same masses and \ are indistinguishable, in the case of, say, Solar System all planets (and satellites) attract each other, have different masses and visibly distinguishable.
-Besides, in the case of atomic systems the Planck constant $\hbar$ plays prominent role while no such a role can be given to the Planck constant in the sky as it will be explained below.
-In two previous sections we demonstrated that in the Einsteinian limit it is possible to remove almost all of the above objections so that, apparently, the only difference between the atomic and celestial quantum mechanics lies in \ replacement of the Planck constant by another constant and in attraction, instead of repulsion, between planets/satellites.
-Results of previous section indicate that this is not sufficient for quantization.
-Below we shall provide an explanation in several steps.
+If one contemplates quantization of dynamics of celestial objects in a simple minded fashion using standard textbook prescriptions, one immediately runs into myriad of small and large problems.
+Unlike atomic systems in which all electrons repel each other, have the same masses and \ are indistinguishable, in the case of Solar system all planets (and satellites) attract each other, have different masses and visibly distinguishable.
+Besides, in the case of atomic systems the Planck constant $\hbar$ plays prominent role while no such a role can (or should) be given to the Planck constant in the sky.
+This will be explained below.
+Above we argued that in the Einsteinian limit it is possible to remove almost all of these objections so that, apparently, the only difference between the atomic and celestial mechanics (should we be ready to quantize it) lies in replacement of the Planck constant by another (yet unknown) constant and in attraction between masses (planets/satellites), instead of repulsion, between electrons.